Kawasaki Triples Club Rules 2018

-4. Club Officials, and DUTIES OF CLUB OFFICIALS.
+4. Club Officials, and Duties of Club Officials.

-President:/Patron Shall be the official head of the Club,
+President:/Patron:- Shall be the official head of the Club,

-Chairman: The Chairman shall be Chair at all meetings and shall have the casting vote.
+Chairman:- Shall be Chair at all meetings and shall have the casting vote.

-Vice Chairman/Secretary shall perform the duties of the Chairman in his absence.
+Vice Chairman/Secretary:- Shall perform the duties of the Chairman in his absence.

 The Vice Chairman/Secretary shall also keep full and correct minutes of all resolutions and proceedings at meetings of the Club and Committee, shall apply within the times prescribed for such registration and renewals required by statute.

 Shall be responsible to the Committee for the conduct and management of the affairs of the Club.